Associative Schemes: Associative Moduli Schemes

-Consider an associative variety $X$ by which we mean an associative scheme $(X,\mathcal O_X)$ over an algebraically closed field $\Bbbk.$ In \cite{ELS17} we prove that the noncommutative deformation functor of sheaves of $\mathcal O_X$-modules has a pro-representing hull.
-Combining with Theorem $\ref{defTheo}$ this gives the following.
+Consider an associative scheme $X$ as given in Definition \ref{Schemedef}, by which we mean an associative scheme $(X,\mathcal O_X)$ over an algebraically closed field $\Bbbk,$ see Remark \ref{remark 1}.
+In \cite{ELS17} we prove that the noncommutative deformation functor of sheaves of $\mathcal O_X$-modules has a pro-representing hull.
+Combining with Definition $\ref{defTheo}$ this gives the following.